WanderingScribe

 As we sometimes all are....

-It was difficult reading through these again.
+It was very difficult reading through these again.
 And it reminded me that the trick is not only to understand your mistakes but to learn the lessons from them too, to make sure we never make the same ones again.

 Friday, January 30, 2015